 6. Tweet At The Best Time

 You’ve heard this a million times and let me tell you something, don’t believe the studies.
 There’s no such a thing as a right time to share in social media.
 There are many studies out there that claim to know the best time to share on social media but that isn’t true.

 The problem with those studies is their broadness.
 They go through many industries to figure out “the best time to post”.
-But every business is different and the same is true for every audience.
+But each business is different and the same is true for audiences.

 If you are new to social media and don’t have an audience, then it’s a good place to start.
 But if you already have an audience, you need to stop paying attention to those studies.
 They are pretty much useless to you.

 Still, there’s a "best time to share" and I’m going to tell you how to find it.